 From Halong, getting back to Hanoi by bus will take you about 4 hours.
-It is time for you to explore the beauty of the capital city of Vietnam, the second crowdest city after Ho Chi Minh City.
+It is time for you to explore the beauty of the capital city of Vietnam, the second-crowdest city after Ho Chi Minh City.

-Hanoi is known for its time-honored landmarks, many of which are representations of Vietnam early economic and educational developments.
+Hanoi is known for its time-honored landmarks, many of which are representations of Vietnam’s early economic and educational developments.
 Such are the Chua Mot Cot (One-pillar pagoda), Ho Chi Minh Mausoleum, Van Mieu Quoc Tu Giam (Literature Temple, which was, in fact, the first school ever in Vietnam), and Ngoc Son Temple.
-These are situated near the iconic Hoan Kiem Lake, or Guom Lake, or Sword Lake of the city.
+These are situated near the iconic Hoan Kiem Lake, or Guom Lake, or Sword Lake.
 This lake is famous nationwide for the historical tale that goes with it, that long ago a king of Vietnam returned his potent magical sword to its original owner, the Turtle God that governs the lake.
-The Old Quarter (Pho co Ha Noi) is another spot you shouldn't miss.
+The Old Quarter (Pho co Ha Noi) is another spot you shouldn’t miss.
 Walk around there and see how the quaint architecture of Vietnamese residential houses has been preserved until today.

-On top of that, the capital is also widely recognized for its distinctive cuisine, starting creative and tantalizing dishes of noodles in diverse forms.
+On top of that, the capital is also widely recognized for its distinctive cuisine, starting with creative and tantalizing dishes of noodles in diverse forms.
 The world-famous pho (beef noodle soup) is just one of them.
 Other must-try delicacies are bun cha (rice vermicelli with grilled meatballs, fresh herbs, and sweet-sour fish sauce), bun thang (rice vermicelli with boiled chicken and sliced cold cuts), and pho cuon (noodle rolls stuffed with minced meat and fresh herbs; there are also colorful noodle rolls, although they are much more expensive than regular beef noodle soup, around US$4 compared to US$2).

 Bun thang in Hanoi

-Spend 2 days 1 night in the inner-city seeing the sights and sampling the eats above, but save the third day for the outskirts.
-The way we see it, Hanoi has more appealing traditional acts to offer to a newcomer in the suburbs than its modernized inner-city.
+Spend 2 days 1 night in the inner city seeing the sights and sampling the eats above, but save the third day for the outskirts.
+The way we see it, Hanoi has more appealing traditional acts to offer to a newcomer in the suburbs than its modernized inner city.
 Go to Bat Trang Ceramics Village in Gia Lam District, along the Red River, to admire exquisite porcelain products in myriad designs and colors.
-There's also a chance to experience making one ceramic item yourself with guidance from a ceramic virtuoso!
+There’s also a chance to experience making one ceramic item yourself with guidance from a ceramic virtuoso!
 Or, travel 60 km to Ba Vi National Park and enjoy the soothing serenity among spectacular natural feats.